Constructing a gravitational wave analysis pipeline for extremely large mass ratio inspirals: Implementation

 The second computational bottleneck arises from the numerical evaluation of the \ac{TDI} response.
 Using \texttt{GWSpace} \cite{Li:2023szq}, which performs time-domain integration of the constellation motion and individual inter-satellite link responses, generating a three-month-long template for a single harmonic typically requires several seconds.
 For a representative system with initial eccentricity $e_0 = 0.7$, adequate signal fidelity requires $\sim 40$ harmonics.
 In a typical \ac{PSO}-based analysis, the detection statistic must be evaluated on the order of $\mathcal{O}(10^5)$ times to ensure reliable convergence \cite{Fu:2024cpu,mohanty2018swarm}, which would result in a total computational cost of order $\mathcal{O}(10^7)\,\mathrm{s}$ using the full numerical \ac{TDI} response, rendering direct evaluation computationally intensive.

 To mitigate this challenge, we implement an analytic template construction based on a low-frequency approximation of the detector response.
 The main complication arises from relativistic orbital precession, which splits each harmonic $n f_0$ into multiple sidebands, making a full analytic treatment for each component complex.
-We therefore approximate the TDI response $\mathcal{T}$ as constant across the narrow frequency width of a single harmonic cluster, allowing the detector response to be effectively decoupled from the precession-induced modulation.
+However, because the precession frequencies are typically small relative to the orbital frequency, these sidebands concentrate within a narrow frequency spread around each harmonic.
+Given this narrow bandwidth, the detector response remains nearly constant.
+We can therefore approximate the \ac{TDI} response $\mathcal{T}$ as constant across the narrow frequency width of each single harmonic cluster, allowing the detector response to be effectively decoupled from the precession-induced modulation.
 Mathematically, we decompose the $n$-th harmonic signal into a precession-modulated part $P(t)$, which is common to all harmonics and accounts for the evolution of angles $\alpha(t)$ and $\gamma(t)$, and a raw \ac{GW} phase component $H_n(t)$, such that

 where $\mathcal{T}[H_n(t)]$ is evaluated analytically at the central frequency of the $n$-th harmonic cluster.
+The complete mathematical formalism for integrating this analytic TDI response into the $\mathcal{F}$-statistic framework is detailed in Appendix~\ref{app:extrinsic}.

 This approximation substantially reduces the per-harmonic template generation time, from $3.08~\mathrm{s}$ for the full numerical approach to approximately $0.06~\mathrm{s}$ using the analytic method, as measured on a single core of Intel(R) Xeon(R) Gold 6330 CPUs (2.0 GHz).
 To verify that this efficiency does not compromise waveform accuracy, we compared the approximate templates against fully numerical \ac{TDI} waveforms across the target parameter space.
 As shown in Fig.~\ref{fig:approximate_waveform}, the agreement is high, with the fitting factor $\mathrm{FF} \simeq 0.998$ at a \ac{GW} frequency of $0.1~\mathrm{mHz}$, and $\mathrm{FF}$ further improves for higher-frequency harmonics, indicating the approximation is robust across the measurement band.